rkhullar/example-webapp/docs/tutorial/part-1-platforms-and-resource-prep.md

 For this tutorial you should be able to use one of the default policies that are created with your developer org like `Any two factors` or `Password only`.
 Alternatively if you keep federation broker mode disabled, you need to assign the app to users or groups within your okta org in order for them to login to the client app.

+With your okta developer org and client app created, take note of the host and client id.
+The default host value would be something like `dev-12345678.okta.com`.

 [okta-managed-cert]: https://developer.okta.com/docs/guides/custom-url-domain/main/#use-an-okta-managed-certificate
 [okta-google-sso]: https://developer.okta.com/docs/guides/social-login/google/main